Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 ***Version 2.0***
 ```
-+ Presents new features that were not in 1.5 (nametags, singleplayer support, chat commands, stability, prop creation, improved spawn detection, spawn in any map, gelocity support, launcher patching)
++ Presents tons new features that were not in 1.5
 + Makes use of a custom plugin to bring about some of the features (Broken on Windows at the moment)
 + Full Linux support in addition to Windows
 + Rewritten codebase to allow for efficiency